confluentinc/ksql/docs-md/tutorials/etl.md

 );
 ```

-Notice that we specified an `unwrap` transform.
-By default, Debezium sends all events in an envelop that include many pieces of information about the change captured.
-Here, we only care about the value after it changed, so we instruct Kafka Connect to simply keep that information and discard the rest.
+Notice that this statement specifies an `unwrap` transform.
+By default, Debezium sends all events in an envelope that includes many pieces of information about the change captured.
+For this tutorial, the app only uses the value after it changed, so the command tells {{ site.kconnectlong }} to keep this information and discard the rest.

 Run another source connector to ingest the changes from MongoDB.
-We specify the same behavior for discarding the Debezium envelop:
+Specify the same behavior for discarding the Debezium envelope:

 ```sql
 CREATE SOURCE CONNECTOR logistics_reader WITH (